Introduction

 • Certificate of currency for on hook insurance for each vehicle to be operated under licence, or a completed exemption form for licences operating solely under clause 10 of the Regulation.

-• A copy of current vehicle registration papers, or on hold receipts/copy of lease for tow trucks not owned by applicant (if applicable) – also required when the lease is renewed for a further term.
+• A copy of current vehicle registration papers (must state business use), or on hold receipts/copy of lease for tow trucks not owned by applicant (if applicable) – also required when the lease is renewed for a further term.

 • A list of exempt vehicles is available on the NSW Fair Trading website.